-And under the mid-soles are the light-weight K-talon out-soles, that is good for the steep mountain terrain due to their high traction.
+And under the mid-soles are the lightweight K-talon out-soles, that is good for steep mountain terrain due to their high traction.
 They’ll save you from unwanted falls.
-Where some other shoes might slip, sending you ramming to the ground or crumbling down the ascent, these boots’ out-soles grip the earth firmly, making sure you have the traction you might want to maintain stability.
+Where some other shoes might slip, sending you ramming to the ground or crumbling down the ascent, these boots’ out-soles grip the earth firmly, ensuring you have the traction you want to maintain stability.

-What you’ll love about these boots is just how comfortable these are.
-The feet will be snug and cozy even in warm weather as a consequence of a breathable, flexible, waterproof Windtex membrane.
-Furthermore, at 3.9 pounds per pair, they’re quite light-weight, that is an appealing factor.
+What you’ll love about these boots is just how comfortable they are.
+The feet will be snug and cozy even in warm weather due to a breathable, flexible, waterproof Windtex membrane.
+Furthermore, they’re lightweight at 3.9 pounds per pair, which is appealing.
 While you lug your stuff along the hill, you don’t want shoes that could weigh you down!

 - Lightweight K-talon out-soles with excellent traction